jabizzlepar/jabizzlepar/README.md

 ### Hi there 👋

-My name is Jasper and I have a background in political science, policy research and global governance.
+My name is Jasper and I have a background in research and political science.
 While I have experience in using R to conduct quantitative analyses and data science, I recently decided to pursue a new set of skills by learning Python.

 🔭 I’m currently working on an automated knowledge graph solution and weekly meal-planner <br/>